No, Texas has not banned schools from teaching about MLK’s speeches or KKK’s history with white supremacy

 Texas House Democrats broke quorum July 12 and have not returned to Texas as of July 26.
 The House Democrats left Texas to boycott bills they’ve claimed amount to “voter suppression.”
 The Democrats have remained in D.C. to campaign for nationwide voting rights legislation during that time.

-That means no bill can be passed into law over the course of this special session, which is set to end Aug.
-7. Abbott said he will continue calling special sessions, which cannot last longer than 30 days, if he needs to.
+That means no bill can be passed into law over the course of this special session, which is set to end on Aug.
+7. Abbott said he will continue calling special sessions, which cannot last longer than 30 days if he needs to.